Advocating for first aid

 Project First Aid (PFA), which started in 2021, aims to empower nursing students to be advocates and educate others on general first aid.
 As student nurses, we are trained in clinical skills to respond to medical emergencies in hospitals.
 It is also important to be equipped with first aid skills to confidently respond to emergencies outside of clinical settings.

-With their newly acquired skills, nursing students actively shared their knowledge and experiences during the annual first aid carnival, which was held at NUS Utown for two days.
+With their newly acquired skills, Nursing students actively shared their knowledge and experiences during the annual first aid carnival, which was held at NUS UTown for two days.
 Beyond NUS, project members further contributed to the local community, where nursing students had the opportunity to teach migrant workers safety and first aid skills, such as burn management and wound management.

-Earlier this year, we launched our first psychological first aid workshop, in which we were pleased to collaborate with the Safe U organization to educate our students on the principles of psychological first aid and apply them in different case scenarios.
+We also recently launched our first psychological first aid workshop, in which we were pleased to collaborate with the Safe U organization to educate our students on the principles of psychological first aid and apply them in different case scenarios.

 Telegram channel: https://t.me/+Z1iy82fC9zUxZTll